Screen and track everyone who enters your schools.

 Raptor Kiosks empower you to control your visitor sign-in experience while extending the check-in process from your front desk to your school entrance.

-Perfect for your school entrance or secure vestibule, this all-in-one Kiosk Station comes complete with a 15.6” touchscreen, built-in 2D barcode scanner, optional passport scanner, and camera.
+Perfect for your school entrance or secure vestibule, this all-in-one Kiosk Station comes complete with a 15.6” touchscreen, built-in 2D barcode scanner, and built-in camera.

 For schools that want to use their own computer or Windows Surface Pro tablet, this option provides districts Raptor Contactless Sign-In software for Kiosks on a district-provided device.